icai/gulp-multifile/README.md

 ```

-#### options.varname
-Type: `String`
-Default value: `data`

-the template engine produced function expects one parameter - data - with the name 'data'.

 #### options.filter
 Type: `Function`
 Default value: `undefined`

 Can define filter function to skin the item data render which you should `return false`.